 02 Mar Transparent Bomber Jacket

-Posted at 15:56h in Creative Pattern Making, Introductory, Pattern Making Instructions, Pattern Puzzles, Using My Blocks 0 Comments
+Posted at 15:56h in Pattern Making Instructions, Pattern Puzzles 0 Comments

 Inspired by a delicate sketch in my visual diary from many years ago, the Transparent Bomber jacket is a summer season take on a recent winter trend for classic bomber jackets.
 This design will rely on a lightweight transparent fabric that will gather well with the elastic bands and still hold a soft, full shape.

 The block I have used for this pattern in my kimono block for woven fabric, working well outside the block fit to achieve the fullness required in this style.
 You can make your own Kimono Block using my garment blocks.

 - Mark the new necklines 1-2cm from the original block neckline.